<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 · Workforce planning

-Usually, an MBA program that prepares you for human capital management jobs will take about two years to complete, going full-time.
+Usually, an MBA program that prepares you for human capital management jobs will take about two years to complete, going full-time and more if going part-time after your bachelor’s degree.

 What Types of Human Capital Management Jobs Are Available?